at-oliverapps/media3-compose-utils/README.md

 fun YourMainAppScreen(modifier: Modifier = Modifier) {

     // The magic line: Connects to your service
-    // Replace 'PlayerLibrarySessionService' with your app's service val mediaController by rememberMediaController<PlayerLibrarySessionService>()
+    // Replace 'MediaSessionService' with your app's 'MediaSessionService', 'MediaLibraryService' extension val mediaController by rememberMediaController<MediaSessionService>()

     Scaffold(
         topBar = {